 Depending on how concerned you are about sharing your app or software concept with others early on, you can always copyright, trademark, or patent it first.
 Keep in mind that when you legally protect your product, you need to have the details fairly complete, so that all aspects of your product are covered by the trademark, copyright, or patent.
 See Step #7 to learn more about this.

 Step 3: Flesh Out Your Mobile App, Web App, or Software Concept

-You’ve conceptualized and talked to others, and now it’s time to get your mobile app or software product functional.
+You’ve conceptualized and talked to others, and now it’s time to get your mobile app, web app or software product functional.
 We call it “fleshing out your napkin drawing.”
 At Swip Systems, we recommend using a tool like Lucid Charts or Google Slides to map out the process flow and begin laying out mobile screens or web pages.

 This is also when you start defining your Minimum Viable Product (MVP) by focusing on initial design and functionality, rather than getting so in-depth with features and extras that it muddies the waters.
 Creating an MVP reduces your likelihood of failure and promotes future growth through agility, as well as competitive differentiation.
 The idea is to find the sweet spot between offering “just enough” but not the whole kit and caboodle.

 Step 4: Define Your App Design & Development Budget, Determine the Cost